freiheit/freiheit-wtf/content/posts/happy-new-site-2026.md

 1. Skimmed Hugo docs to figure out if it would meet my needs (yes)
-2. Skimmed around some of the different hosting options, and determined that I had at least a few free or very cheap options.
+2. Skimmed around some of the different hosting options, and determined that I had at least a few free or cheap options.
 3. Looked at options for migrating my current content over, and found a few different options for converting from Wordpress to Hugo.
 4. Installed Hugo locally (`dnf install hugo` in a distrobox on my bazzite